-Do you know?
-Does your drinking water contain lead?
-Whether your drinking water comes from a private well or municipal water system, lead could be a problem.
-Treatment plants do test for lead, but contamination can occur after the water leaves the facility and travels to your home.
+Do you know: Does your drinking water contain lead?
+Whether what your drinking comes from a private well or municipal water system, lead in water could be a problem.
+Treatment plants do test for the presence of lead, but contamination can occur after the water leaves the facility and travels to your home.

 Because of the danger and risk you’ll want to periodically test the water that comes out of your tap to determine if it contains lead.
 If you have a private well, the Centers for Disease Control and Prevention recommends testing the water at least annually.

-If there is lead in your water, you’ll want to find a way to correct the problem in order to reduce exposure.
+If there is lead in water you drink, you’ll want to find a way to correct the problem in order to reduce exposure.
 Water filtration systems and bottleless water coolers can be great options for lead-free, safe drinking water at home or in the office.

 The dangers of lead exposure

 Lead is a naturally occurring element that is all around us — it can be found in the soil, air and water.
 It can also be found in many everyday and household objects.
 According to the EPA:

 "Lead and lead compounds have been used in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries, ammunition and cosmetics."

 Lead — including lead in water — can be toxic to humans and repeated exposure can lead to health problems.
 It is dangerous to everyone, but especially to children and pregnant women.
 Lead can be harmful even when someone is only exposed to the element in small amounts.
 It can harm the tissues in the heart, kidneys, intestines, bones, reproductive systems and nervous system.
 In children under six, lead exposure is a particular problem because it can negatively impact brain development.